rezashahnazar/oc_coders/README.md

 0. A trip to the DataScience world.
 1. Code the Fibonacci, now!
-2. Start the list with 0, not 1!
+2. Lilly, the coder: List starts with 0, not 1
+3. Lilly, the coder: For loop
+4. Lilly, the coder: Index iteration
+5. Lilly, the coder: Avoid Hard-coding!

 ***